scriptingislife/becksteadn.github.io/_posts/2019-06-04-cool-ansible-1.md

 ---
 published: true
-title: Cool Ansible Things 1 - delegate_to
+title: Cool Ansible 1 - delegate_to
 layout: post
 ---
 I've been working with Ansible a lot recently and consequently also been reading about it.
 There are some things I've found that are incredibly useful or just interesting.
 In this series I'll quickly go over something I learned and give examples of where it may be help.